geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/usability-2025.md

 Our team is too small and time is too tight to implement all of these improvements and enhancements for 2026.
 And given that a critique of the app is "cognitive overhead" from the existing 30+ features, adding more features indiscriminately might decrease the usability further.

-The strategic planning challenge is to carefully pick which of these recommendations (if any) to pursue for 2026.
+The strategic planning challenge is to carefully pick which improvements to pursue for 2026.